zekraquraan/reading-notes/README.md

 ## ALTER: used to modify the structure of an existing table or database
 ## JOIN: used to combine data from multiple tables based on a common key
 ## SQL is a powerful and widely used language, and it is essential for anyone who works with relational databases.
 Whether you are a developer, a data analyst, or a business analyst, having a solid understanding of SQL can help you to work more efficiently and effectively with data.

+## Command Line: A command line, or terminal, is a text based interface to the system.
+You are able to enter commands by typing them on the keyboard and feedback will be given to you similarly as text.

+## Navigation: Many tasks rely on being able to get to, or reference the correct location in the system.
+As such, this stuff really forms the foundation of being able to work effectively in Linux.
+Make sure you understand it well.

+## pwd which stands for Print Working Directory.
+(You'll find that a lot of commands in linux are named as an abbreviation of a word or words describing them.
+This makes it easier to remember them.)

+## More about files:Linux is an Extensionless System ;This one can sometimes be hard to get your head around but as you work through the sections it will start to make more sense.
+A file extension is normally a set of 2 - 4 characters after a full stop at the end of a file, which denotes what type of file it is.
+## Linux is Case Sensitive,Spaces in file and directory names are perfectly valid but we need to be a little careful with them,

+## Manual Pages:man <command>
+## Look up the manual page for a particular command.
+## man -k <search term>

+## Do a keyword search for all manual pages containing the given search term.
+## /<term>
+## Within a manual page, perform a search for 'term'
+## n
+## After performing a search within a manual page, select the next found item

+## File Manipulation :mkdir
+## Make Directory - ie. Create a directory.
+## rmdir
+## Remove Directory - ie. Delete a directory.
+## touch
+## Create a blank file.
+## cp
+## Copy - ie. Copy a file or directory.
+## mv
+## Move - ie. Move a file or directory (can also be used to rename).
+## rm
+## Remove - ie. Delete a file.